alterxyz/easy-dify-cookbook/hack/agent_in_workflow.md

 # Dify Agent inside Chatflow or Workflow

-Use a code block, and set all necessary parameter.
+Use a code block, and set all necessary parameters.

-Use the input and output variables notes for your setting.

-The code I use for code block is here:
+The code I use for the code block is here:

 ```python
 """